omgupta7352/Invo-Gen/README.md

 - [x] Ensure proper state management throughout the application by connecting components to the Redux store.
 - [x] Make sure the application handles errors gracefully
 - [x] Write clean, well-documented, and modular code.

+## Contributing

+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix:

+    ```bash
+    git checkout -b feature/your-feature-name
+    ```

+3. Commit your changes:

+    ```bash
+    git commit -m 'Add some feature'
+    ```

+4. Push to the branch:

+    ```bash
+    git push origin feature/your-feature-name
+    ```

+5. Open a pull request on GitHub.